 Division of Responsibilities between the Executive Board and the Supervisory Board

 In accordance with the stipulations of German stock corporation law, HHLA has a dual system of management with an Executive Board and a Supervisory Board as management bodies, both of which have their own defined areas of competence.
-This system is characterised by having separate personnel to carry out the management and supervision functions: the Executive Board manages the company on its own responsibility, while the Supervisory Board monitors the Executive Board and discusses relevant matters with it.
-Simultaneous membership of both bodies is not permissible.
+This system is characterised by having separate personnel to carry out the management and supervision functions: the Executive Board manages the company on its own responsibility, while the Supervisory Board monitors the Executive Board and advises the Executive Board on relevant management matters.
+Simultaneous membership in both bodies is not permissible.
 HHLA’s Executive Board and Supervisory Board work closely together for the company’s benefit in an atmosphere of mutual trust.

 Composition and Function of the Executive Board